SymfonyCasts/symfony7/sfcasts/request-search.md

 Next, head over to `PartController`.
 How do we read the `name` query parameter from the URL?
 Well, that is information from the request, just like request headers or POST data.
 Symfony packages all of that up in a `Request` object.
-How do we get that?
+How do we get it?
 In a controller, it's super easy.
 Add a `Request` argument to your controller method.

 You probably remember that you can autowire services like this.
 The `Request`